ErrorTzy/writings/papers/WS_Draft.md

 Before getting into my account, one immediate problem arises.
 The criticism is that what I am saying is mere pragmatism, and that deep metaphysical truth cannot be revealed by pragmatism.

-There is some force to this criticism, and this force is related to footnote 6.
+There is some force to this criticism, and may require a much longer reply to fully address it.
 But here consider one uncontroversial constraint: inconsistency.
 Why do we think an inconsistent theory is wrong?
 Indeed, we might even worry that the world itself is inconsistent.
 Yet we dismiss inconsistent theories.
 The reason is simple: we are incapable of following an inconsistent theory.[^12]

 In other words, if the aim of metaphysics is to understand reality, we cannot coherently understand inconsistent theories.
 If the world were truly inconsistent, that kind of metaphysical knowledge, in Socratic terms, would belong not to human beings but to God.
-For human beings, then, we should pursue human knowledge and understand reality in a human way, not in God's way.
+For human beings, then, we should pursue human knowledge and understand reality in a human way, not in Goe should pursue human knowledge and understand reality in a human way, not in God's way.
 Therefore, if metaphysics is to be a subject of human inquiry at all, it must accept our human limitations, and thus accept these constraints on theory choice.

+Let me clarify further.
+One might object that physics already presents a picture of reality that is far beyond our understanding.
+For example, it's very difficult to truly make sense of concepts like fields, curved spacetime, or probabilistic states.
+Yet, these are highly successful theories, and we don't reject them.
+In fact, we utilize them all the time.

+To reply, I want to distinguish between *adopting* a theory and merely *utilizing* it.
+To use a theory is to follow its rules, without reading anything off the theory.
+For example, a calculator utilize the rules of arithmetic to produce results.
+In this sense we can say a calculator utilize arithmetic.
+However, to adopt a theory is, at least to some extent, accept its picture of reality it implies.
+Surely a calculator does not adopt arithmetic.

+This distinction is clear in quantum mechanics.
+Physicists apply the Schrödinger equation to compute predictions and do experiments.
+Yet they may remain silent about how to interpret the equation.
+They just shut up and calculate.
+Therefore, they are merely utilizing these equations without adopting them into their worldview.

+What I am arguing for is the constraint on adopting a theory.
+There is no problem with using a theory that violates these constraints to do experiments or make predictions.
+However, as long as we want to truly understand the reality a theory claims to reveal, these constraints apply.

 ## The principle of Sanity